 Send to the MBA Office:

 Official Transcripts: The MBA Program requires transcripts from all previously attended post-secondary educational institutions.
 This includes both complete and incomplete degrees/studies in the U.S. and non-U.S. institutions.
 If the official transcript(s) are not in English, the transcripts will need to be officially translated and evaluated.
-(Applicants may refer to the Center for International Studies wesbite.)
-All transcripts must be sent from the academic institution to the MBA Program Office in sealed envelopes.
+(Applicants may refer to the Center for International Studies website.)
+It is recommended that all transcripts are sent electronically to: firstname.lastname@example.org.
+All transcripts must be sent directly from the academic institution.
+If a paper copy is requested, this should be sent in a sealed envelope from the institution.

 GMAT Score Reports*: MBA applicants are required to take the GMAT exam.
 The Providence College MBA Program will waive the GMAT requirement for admission consideration if the applicant proves to the satisfaction of the MBA Program, at least one of the following: